VladislavShipovskoi/kinopoisk-crawler/README.md

 # kinopoisk-crawler

-A simple web crawler kinopoisk reviews.
-Spyder at this moment crawl all kinopoisk reviews to csv file (reviews.csv).
-In the future, the functional will be added.
+This is simple web crawler kinopoisk reviews.
+Spider at this moment crawl all kinopoisk reviews to csv file (reviews.csv).

 ## Start
 1. make virtualenv and run